xR3b0rn/dbcppp/README.md

 # Features
 * very fast decoding
 * verbose parser output in error case
-* work on DBC through C++ interface exported from shared library
+* DBC is editable through C++ interface exported from the library
-* deserialization of DBC file
-* serialization of DBC file
+* de-/serialization of DBC file
 * decode functionality for ISO CAN frames (8 data bytes)
 * decode functionality for FD CAN frames (64 data bytes)
 ## DBC data types